Last Updated: April 3, 2019

 If the economy softens, eating at home will be a legitimate threat to the industry.
 To keep up with the challenges they face, restaurants should understand how to target key customers and use external data to enhance their internal first-party data.
 Messaging to their likely customers should be at the forefront of marketing efforts.

-Using the Prevedere ERIN Predictive Analytics Cloud and Macroeconomic Data to Guide Future Performance in the Restaurant Industry
+Using the Prevedere Prevedere Predictive Analytics Cloud and Macroeconomic Data to Guide Future Performance in the Restaurant Industry

 Every business has a unique set of leading drivers that give signals as to future potential industry headwinds and tailwinds.
 For example, a slowdown in construction today could impact wages and employment tomorrow, which could eventually affect consumer habits like dining out months later.